≡ Menu

 Top 10 Pros and Cons of Variable Universal Life Insurance

-As a licensed insurance agency, Insurance and Estates is committed to integrity in our editorial standards and transparency in how we receive compensation from our insurance partners.
+Insurance and Estates, a strategic life insurance provider composed of life insurance professionals, is committed to integrity in our editorial standards and transparency in how we receive compensation from our insurance partners.

 At I&E, we don’t try to pretend that there is one best life insurance policy or company.
-The “best” policy depends on your specific needs, goals and objectives.
-In some cases the “best” policy will be Variable Universal Life or VUL.
+The best policy depends on your specific needs, goals and objectives.
+In some cases the best policy will be Variable Universal Life insurance (VUL).
+In the following article on variable universal life insurance, we will cover the history of the product, what are the pros and cons associated with Variable Universal Life and when it is a good idea to choose a VUL policy.
+So the questions become, is VUL the best life insurance choice for you?

-What is Variable Universal Life?
+What is Variable Universal Life Insurance?

-History of the VUL policy
+History of the Variable Universal Life Policy

 Variable Life Insurance has been around since the early 1980s.
 During the middle of the 20th century term life insurance provided temporary coverage while Whole Life insurance provided coverage for those that needed it to last a lifetime (or longer than 20 years).

-So many people began to ask if there was a better option.
+So, people began to ask if there was a better option.
 Why not buy term insurance and invest the difference in some sort of money market account that was paying double the dividend rate of the whole life policy?
+Americans started to cash in their whole life policies in droves.
+And the insurance companies were scrambling to figure out a solution.

+Enter universal life insurance.
 A universal life policy didn’t offer the guarantees of the whole life policy, but it did offer flexibility and potential growth comparable with the money market accounts that were so enticing to consumers.

 The ’80s

-Just a few years later, in the middle of the ’80s, Whole Life policies were paying over 13%, while their counterpart Universal policies were only paying 7%.
+rising interest ratesJust a few years later, in the middle of the ’80s, Whole Life policies were paying over 13%, while their counterpart Universal policies were only paying 7%.
+Meanwhile the stock market was consistently averaging close to 15%.
+People wanted to buy term and invest the difference, and who could blame them.

-The VUL is still with us today, and the options for policy holders are far greater than when it was introduced.
+Variable universal life is still with us today, and the options for policy holders are far greater than when it was introduced.
+It also has some other benefits that make this product a viable option for the right person, whose goals and objectives align with a variable universal life insurance plan.

-Top 10 Variable Life Insurance Companies
+Top 10 Variable Universal Life Insurance Companies

 The following carriers represent our current picks for the best variable universal life insurance companies in alphabetical order.